TraitForge/GitBook/GamePlay/Nuke Fund.md

 - 10% Developer Share: Of the total ETH received, 10% is earmarked for the DevFund.

-- Remaining 90%: This portion is added to the main fund (HoneyPot) which is used for the nuking payouts.
+- Remaining 90%: This portion is added to the main fund (Nuke fund) which is used for the nuking payouts.

 ### Dev Share Distribution:
 - The distribution of the 10% developer share depends on whether the airdrop has started and whether DAO fund contributions are allowed: